BeaLeydier/researched-pdp-toolkit/README.md

     - add your PDP data file name to the 1.1.Add-PDP-Data.do dofile
     - add your pathway data and pathway label files name to the 2.3.Add-Pathway-Data.do dofile
 1. At the top of every dofile you run, you will need to define your machine-specific filepath, following the example provided in each dofile in the Set Up section
-1. Before running any analysis, you will need to define your institution's parameters, like whether you are a 2-year or 4-year institution, and how many credits are considered "completed" for a degree, in the dofile 3.Define-Institution-Parameters.
+1. Before running any analysis, you will need to define your institution's parameters, like whether you are a 2-year or 4-year institution in the dofile 3.Define-Institution-Parameters.
 1. Inside any dofile you run, you will need to update the code everywhere there is a comment that says INSTRUCTIONS.
 This may include updating a file name or a file path, changing a variable name, or other customizations.
 1. Inside any dofile you run, you may need to make additional changes to the code if you run into any errors due to data types or file types being inconsistent.
 Each dofile contains ample documentation explaining what the code aims to do, as well as suggestions for checks and possible alternative code in case of common errors.